Lauren with the goats climbing on her

 The source of the eruption was the Tseax Cone.
 Large lava flows dammed the Nass River and destroyed two villages of the Nisga'a people around the year 1700.
 Lava beds rise as much as 12 metres above the modern road.

-Nisga'a oral histories record the names of the two villages destroyed in the eruption, Wii Lax K'abit and Lax Ksiluux
+Nisga'a oral histories record the names of the two villages destroyed in the eruption, Wii Lax K'abit and Lax Ksiluux.

 The landscape is amazing and to think that so much destruction was done to so many.
 Of course back in the 1700's there wasn't the kind of communications we have now to alert people of an impending doom.